mhal-teddy/todo-app/README.md

 ### Notes
 - The MySQL data is stored in a Docker volume names `db_data`.
-- The Node.js application source code is mounted as a bind volume from the `./backend` directory to `/usr/src/app` in the container.
+- The Node.js application source code is copied from the `./src` directory to `/usr/src/app` in the container.